 In celebration of the birthday of Harpo Marx, who made his stage debut in Coney Island’s soon-to-be-demolished Henderson Music Hall in 1908, we’ve assembled some of our fave scenes from Harpo’s film and television career.
 Happy Birthday to Harpo (born November 23, 1888) and Happy Thanksgiving to all of our readers.
 Enjoy!

-As for Harpo’s debut in show business on June 1, 1908, here’s what he had to say about it in his memoir Harpo Speaks…
+As for Harpo’s debut in show business on June 1, 1908, here’s what he had to say about it in Harpo Speaks…

 It was not until Minnie got me on the El that the awful truth of her mission struck me, like a bolt of lightning out of a clear blue sky.
 We were headed for Coney Island.
 I was being shanghaied.
 I was being shanghaied to join Groucho, Gummo and Lou Levy.
 On a stage.
 Singing.
 In front of people.

 On the train, Minnie screened me with a newspaper, while I changed into a white duck suit, my costume.
 At the same time she tried to teach me the words to “Darling Nelly Grey.”
 I was too weak with dread to protest.
 My mind went blank.
 I couldn’t possibly learn the song before we got to Coney Island.

 As one of “The Four Nightingales” performing at Henderson’s, Harpo had such a bad case of stage fright that he wet his pants…